DallanQ/race_for_the_galaxy/Manual.md

 Developments, and most worlds, grant powers.

->Image of a grayish blue card with ? inside
+>Image of a grayish blue card with ? inside.

 standard power

->Image of a light grayish blue card with ? inside
+>Image of a light grayish blue card with ? inside.

 special power